clokep/relapse/docs/modules/password_auth_provider_callbacks.md

 identifier can be allowed to be bound to an account on the local homeserver.

 If multiple modules implement this callback, they will be considered in order.
-If a callback returns `True`, Synapse falls through to the next one.
+If a callback returns `True`, Relapse falls through to the next one.
 The value of the first callback that does not return `True` will be used.
-If this happens, Synapse will not call any of the subsequent implementations of this callback.
+If this happens, Relapse will not call any of the subsequent implementations of this callback.

 ## Example